croaky/laptop/learn/books/paysys.md

 rules, and liability frameworks that are hard to change.
 Improvements may have unseen ramifications for operations, technology, pricing, etc. They can take years of work and may not take effect for years more.

+## Core Systems: Checking

+Overview:

+* Pull
+* No single owner; check clearing houses owned by banks or private processors
+* U.S. law, network rules and Federal Reserve regulation
+* Clears at par
+* Intra-bank clearing by image or paper; batch
+* Risk managed by intermediaries and end parties

+A check is considered a negotiable instrument.
+It instructs a bank to pay funds out of a checking account at a depository financial institutions and provide those funds to the person or institution names on the check.

+Checks can be transferred from one person to another.

+In the U.S.,
+checks are a service provided by banks and other financial institutions with regulatory permissions to operate checking accounts.

+Although checking transactions begin with a piece of paper, almost all of today's check processing is electronic.
+This means the per-unit cost of checking is relatively low.

+When a customer deposits a check, their bank must collect the funds from the claimed account, often at another bank.
+This process is clearing and settlement and happens bilaterally.